Online Doctor of Engineering in Engineering Management

 The program consists of 30 credit hours of coursework (10 courses), and a minimum of 15 credit hours of research.
 During the research phase, a praxis is successfully completed on a topic related to engineering management, chosen by the student and approved by the advising committee.

 Students complete ten graduate-level courses, all taught via distance learning technology on Saturdays.
-Courses cover such topics as data analysis, machine learning, risk management, and cyber resilience.
+Courses cover such topics as data analysis, machine learning, logistics management, and cyber resilience.
 Each class meeting is three hours long and course sessions last ten weeks.
-Class attendance is expected; classes are recorded for future viewing.
+Class attendance is expected, however, classes are recorded for future viewing.
 Morning class meets from 9:00am-12:00pm Eastern Time and afternoon class meets from 1:00-4:00pm Eastern Time.
-Throughout the program, classes must be taken in lock-step with the cohort and cannot be taken out of sequence.
+Throughout the program, classes must be taken in lock-step with the cohort.

 In this phase, the student develops a praxis on a suitable topic chosen by the student and approved by the advising committee.
 The faculty advisers hold regularly-scheduled online meetings with the students.
 Throughout this phase, the student conducts the literature search and develops the praxis.